mufeedali/bucket-manager/README.md

 # Check the status of ALL stacks on 'server1'
 bm status server1:

-# Stop the 'actual' stack
+# Stop the 'actual' stack (assuming it resolved to local or was specified)
+bm down actual
+# Or explicitly:
 bm down local:actual

+# Pull latest images for the 'api' stack on 'server1'
+bm pull server1:api

 # Refresh the 'beaver' stack on 'server1'
 bm refresh server1:beaver